harrypars0ns/a-recipe-book/README.md

 I am hosting the site on Heroku on the master branch.
 I had a already been committing to GitHub before.

+My MongoDB SRV string and secret key is in an environment variable with .gitignore set.

 I have my git repository hosted on Github and the website is hosted on Heroku.
 I have commits after I've finished a feature or fixed a bug.
 When I use git push the Github repository is updated and I use git push heroku master to push the updates to Heroku.

 To deploy on Heroku you have to: